Someshvara Temple, Haranhalli

-The Someshvara temple at Haranhalli, sometimes referred to as Somesvara temple of Haranhalli, is one of two major historic Hindu temples that have survived in Haranhalli, Karnataka, India.
+The Someshvara temple at Haranhalli, sometimes referred to as Somesvara temple of Hāranhalli, is one of two major historic Hindu temples that have survived in Haranhalli, Karnataka, India.
 It is dedicated to Shiva, while the other – Lakshminarasimha Temple, Haranhalli few hundred meters to the west – is dedicated to Vishnu.
 Both temples reflect a Vesara-style Hoysala architecture, share similar design ideas and features, and were completed in the 1230s by three wealthy brothers – Peddanna Heggade, Sovanna and Kesanna.

 The Someshvara temple is more damaged and ruined than the nearby Lakshminarasimha, but its surviving art and panels from Shaivism, Vaishnavism and Shaktism are notable.
 Also notable is its illustration of three entrance-style, square plan Vesara architecture with an integrated circumambulation path on the jagati.

 The Someshvara temple is a protected monument under the Karnataka state division of the Archaeological Survey of India.

 Location and date

 Haranhalli, – also referred to as Harnahalli, Haruvanahalli or Hiriya Somanathapura in historic inscriptions – is located about 35 km east of Halebidu and about 35 km northeast of Hassan city in Karnataka state, India.
 It is connected to India's highway network with NH 73 and SH 21.
 The Somesvara temple is located towards the eastern edge of the village, and it is about 300 meters to the east of the more ornate Lakshminarasimha temple.